state-alchemists/zrb/README.md

 install_pandas = CmdTask(
     name='install-pandas',
     cmd='pip install pandas',
-    # If this task failed (probably because of connection problem),
-    # we want to retry this again 4 times at most
+    # If this task failed, we want to retry this again 4 times at most
     retry=4
 )